Click on a question below for the answer:

 No. We simply inform you about the grade John gave your final report.
 John marks up portions of some final reports, but not in a way that can benefit participants.
 If your final-report grade is lower than the grade John gave to your second-report submission, chances are you failed to follow an important instruction.

-Terra is the highest-rated professional-liability insurer in the United States and, not coincidentally, the company spends more on the professional development of its insureds’ personnel than any other insurer we’re aware of.
-Terra has been a strong supporter of FOPP almost since “day one.”
-The amount Terra gives for FOPP differs from year to year.
-For FOPP 28, the rate was $2,250 per insured firm that enrolled at least one participant.
-Unless Terra has modified its procedures, an insured should – upon successful completion of the FOPP course – submit to Terra a copy of the paid FOPP invoice, a copy of the FOPP-participation certificate the participant earned, and a brief (no more than 250 words are needed, but more would be welcomed), written statement from the participant describing what the participant gained because of FOPP participation.
+Terra is the highest-rated professional-liability insurer in the United States and, not coincidentally, it spends more on the professional development of its insureds’ personnel than any other insurer we’re aware of.
+Recognizing FOPP’s impact, Terra has been a strong supporter of FOPP almost since “day one.”
+The amount Terra gives for FOPP participation differs from year to year; ask Terra how much they will provide for FOPP 31.
+You can also check on the procedures for obtaining Terra support.
+Unless Terra has modified those procedures, an insured should – upon successful completion of the FOPP course – submit to Terra a copy of the paid FOPP invoice, a copy of the FOPP-participation certificate the participant earned, and a brief (no more than 250 words are needed, but more would be welcomed), written statement from the participant describing what the participant gained because of FOPP participation.
 Contact Terra for information about its current rules and its subsidy.

 13How does project management factor into the course?

-Everything you learn in FOPP will help you become a more effective project manager, especially with respect to “soft skills”; e.g., oral and written communication, dispute resolution, personal planning, and so much more; just read what past participants have had to say.
+Everything you learn in FOPP will help you become a more effective project manager, especially with respect to “soft skills”; e.g., oral and written communication, dispute resolution, personal planning, and so much more; just read what past participants have had to say (https://foppprogram.com/fopp-survey-reports/).
 According to John Bachner, “What I’ve tried to do is develop something that integrates professionalism and business.
 You will learn about the history of professions and how things have changed; you will learn about contracts and insurance; we’ll address marketing and sales; and much more: the fundamentals, as advertised.”

 14What amenities does the hotel offer?